Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Stone Deposit and Stone Quarry (graphics by Jinn).
 These function similarly to metal deposits and mines, but provide stone instead.
+- Neutral faction buildings (like Mercenary Camps) are now only accessible for the owner of the settlement they are located in.

 * Civilizations
 - Added more personal names for the Celts and the Suebi.